 After the jobs finished, we simply terminated the instances.
 When I think about how easy it was, it still doesn’t sound real.”

-These days, FuseFX uses the cloud as an extension of its on-prem infrastructure.
+These days, FuseFX uses the cloud as an extension of its on-premises infrastructure.
 Qumulo’s file data platform is a key component.

 “Without a high-performance file system in the cloud, our workflow would be impossible.
 Qumulo is at the foundation of our AWS storage solution.
 Without it, we wouldn’t be able to expand to the capacity that we have,” Fotter said.